SudarshanVK/fortigate-config-parser/README.md

 # Output

 The toolkit outputs the parsed configuration in three formats: JSON, YAML and XLSX.
-The outputs are stores in a dedicated folder in the parent directory.
+The outputs are stored in a dedicated folder in the parent directory.

 Sample outputs can be found [here](./outputs)

-# Authors
+# Author

 Sudarshan Vijaya Kumar